blackflux/object-scan/README.md

 ### Search Context

-A context can be passed into the search as a second parameter.
+A context can be passed into a search invocation as a second parameter.
 It is available in functions and can be used to easily manage state across a search invocation without having to recompile the search.

 By default a search invocation returns the matched keys.